-For details, refer to "Multisite control" on page 57.
+For details, refer to Multisite control.

 Setting up a data exchange

 Both the export and import procedures begin by setting up an exchange scheme.
 After the exchange scheme is ready, you set up table relations, field relations, and export or import data parameters.